RobGeada/falcon-bms-simhub-plugin/README.md

 # My SimHub Bass Shaker Config
 [Falcon BMS - rgeada.siprofile](https://raw.githubusercontent.com/RobGeada/falcon-bms-simhub-plugin/refs/heads/main/Falcon%20BMS%20-%20rgeada.siprofile)

+This is how I've got my bass shakers set up for Falcon BMS.
+I've got a Dayton BST-1 under my seat and a Dayton TT25 under each of my shoulders, so some of my effects are in stereo.
+You'll probably need to tune frequencies and intensities of these effects to your specific rig.

 # Some sample bass shaker configs:
 SimHub's built-in bass shaker effects are pretty car-focused, so we'll have to write our own custom effects.
 Here are a few custom effects that I use as examples: